ammarkhann/Cocoon/README.md

 * Run migrate using python manage.py migrate

-* Create superuser using python manage.py createsuperuser
+* Create superuser using python manage.py createsuperuser to access admin page and authenticated endpoints

 * Run the project using python manage.py runserver
 ---